Xilinx/Vitis_Libraries/docs/src/user_guide/L1_intro.rst

 2. Row-wise accumulator
 -----------------------

 The row-wise accumulator is implemened by the L1 primitive ``cscRow``.
 This primitive basically multiplies the values of multiple NNZ entries with their correponding dense column vector values, and accumulates the results according to the row indices.
-The basic functions used by this primitive include ``rowInterleave`` and ``rowAcc``.
-The ``rowAcc`` primitive includes ``rowRegAcc`` and rowMemAcc to accumulate the intermediate results in the register and memory to avoid pipeline bubbles.
-The ``rowAgg`` module collects the results from all accumulators and outputs the results in sequence.
+The basic functions used by this primitive include ``xBarRow``, ``rowMemAcc`` and ``rowAgg``.
+The ``xBarRow`` primitive includes ``formRowEntry`` logic for multiplying the NNZ values with the corresponding input column vector entries and the ``split``, ``merge`` logic for distributing the multiplication results to the corresponding row banks.
+The ``rowMemAcc`` primitives accumulates the intermediate results in on-chip memories.
+Multiple on-chip memory buffers are provided to remove the floating pointer accumulation bubbles.
+The ``rowAgg`` primitive collects the results from all accumulators and outputs the results in sequence.

 For more information, see :ref:`L1_cscRow`.